spartakos87/cellular_automata_library/README.md

 *save_movie: If is True library save the output mp4 move with the name which define the parameter filename
 * filename: This name is used to save the gif file and the list of numpy array,which represnt the generations

+Even if you don't choose to save your data at the begin you can call , anytime , the method `store_data`

 A list of cellular rules which already are implemented and how we call them,